LucasFDutra/pysls/README.md

 # FUTURE IDEAS

-- <input type='checkbox'/> Create your own settings file;
+- [ ] Create your own settings file;
-- <input type='checkbox'/> Generate the event files by the tool itself;
+- [ ] Generate the event files by the tool itself;
-- <input type='checkbox'/> Do not depend on the Serveless Framework to build the function and its dependencies and send it to the localstack;
+- [ ] Do not depend on the Serveless Framework to build the function and its dependencies and send it to the localstack;
-- <input type='checkbox'/> Add new future ideas kkk
+- [ ] Add new future ideas kkk